rawat81/rawat81.github.io/_posts/2015-07-25-bootstrap-your.md

 ---
 layout: post
 title: Bootstrap your github pages.
+categories: ["misc"]
+tags: ["jekyll"]
 ---

 A Simple recepie to host your blog for free.
 I am hoping that this will bring blogging in my workflow and i can blog from my favorite text editor.

-As everything else in software there are options coming up in this space (Jekyll, Octopress, Middleman) but i will stick to the simplest one (as that is the whole idea of using github pages).
+As everything else in software there are too many options in this space (Jekyll, Octopress, Middleman) but i will stick to the simplest one (as that is the whole idea of using github pages).

 You can follow the steps below for setting up a site.